 If you want to use Auth0 or something else but still want to leverage Cognito’s built-in integration with other AWS services then you can configure Cognito to federate identity to Auth0 via SAML.
 This gives you the best of both worlds, at the expense of paying for the same MAU twice.

 BUT, for SSO use cases, you also need to use its Authorization endpoint in order to avoid a 2nd sign-in screen – one for the SSO portal, and then one for Cognito-protected API because Cognito doesn’t support IdP-initiated workflow.

 Lack of customization for the hosted sign-in page

 Cognito can host a sign-in screen for you.
 But, it doesn’t offer much in the way of customization.
 So if you want anything other than the blank sign-in screen that comes out of the box, you’d have to build the whole thing yourself.

 Woes with linking accounts

 Cognito supports social sign-in and you can even link a user’s various accounts together.
-BUT, it only works if the user created an account with a username and password first.
+But, it only works if the user creates an account with a username and password first.

 I don’t know…